getify/Functional-Light-JS/manuscript/apB.md

 It's very common in FP material to cover well-known monads like Maybe.
 Actually, the Maybe monad is a particular pairing of two other simpler monads: Just and Nothing.

 We've already seen Just; Nothing is a monad that holds an empty value.
-Maybe is a monad that either holds a Just or an Empty.
+Maybe is a monad that either holds a Just or a Nothing.

 {pagebreak}